nihatuzlaci/e-commerce-micro-frontends/README.md

 # Micro frontends - Webpack Module Federation Plugin

-Built a micro frontends app with webpack module federation plugin.
-Used React library for this app.
+Built a micro frontends project with webpack module federation plugin.
+Used React library for this project.
 Goal of this project is to learn micro frontends architecture.